prjemian/hklpy2/docs/source/glossary.rst

   coordinates between *pseudo* and *real* axes for a defined *diffractometer* *geometry*.

-..  index:: !UB, definition; UB
+..  index:: !UB, definition; UB; !U, definition; !U

 :UB: Orientation matrix (3 x 3).

-  :math:`U` is the crystal orientation matrix relative to the diffractometer
+  :math:`U` is the orientation matrix of the crystal lattice as mounted on the
+    diffractometer sample holder.

   :math:`B` is the transition matrix of a non-orthonormal
     (the reciprocal of the crystal) in an orthonormal system.